This includes and overrides some of the standards and guidelines from Canada.

 Range Level Impact

-≥ 0.019 mg/L Exceeds chronic guideline Toxic to fish at low levels
+≥ 0.019 mg/L Exceeds chronic guideline Toxic to fish and invertebrates at low levels

 Ammonia occurs naturally when organic matter breaks down, but also enters waterways through sewage, agricultural runoff, and industrial discharge.
 The un-ionized form is the most harmful, passing directly through cell membranes and damaging the gills and kidneys of fish and invertebrates.
 The Canadian Council of Ministers of the Environment (CCME) sets the long-term freshwater guideline at 0.019 mg/L.